 The Legal & General America operating companies are among the most financially sound life insurers.
 Our investment portfolio is conservatively positioned and prudently managed.
-It's made up of highly liquid, well-diversified, 94% investment grade corporate bonds, very highly rated structured securities, and commercial mortgage loans.2
+It's highly liquid and well diversified with over 90% investment grade corporate bonds and very highly rated structured securities.1

-That's the number of policy owners counting on us to help provide financial security for the people they have so carefully chosen to protect.2
+That's the number of policy owners counting on us to help provide financial security for the people they have so carefully chosen to protect.1

-Legal & General America is growing; our life insurance in force is $658 billion big.2
+Legal & General America is growing; our life insurance in force is $658 billion big.1

-Another testament to our financial strength, the Legal & General America operating companies had over $7.3 billion in assets at year-end 2015.3
+Another testament to our financial strength, the Legal & General America operating companies had nearly $4 billion in assets at year-end 2016.3

-The capitalization level of a company is particularly meaningful when considered in the context of the variability of the valuation of its liabilities and the variability in returns and value of its assets.
+The capitalization level of a company is particularly meaningful because it measures a company's solvency.
+It assesses the level of a company's assets available to pay future liabilities; such as current and future policyholder benefits.
 On this basis, we are particularly strong.
-The "Pure" Capital Ratio measures the cushion a company has against a decline in the value of its assets.
-Our "Pure" Capital Ratio was 30%, nearly triple the industry average of 12.2%.4
+The Pure Capital Ratio measures the cushion a company has against a decline in the value of its assets.
+Our Pure Capital Ratio was 27%, more than double the industry average of 11.8%.4

 A.M.
 Best's financial strength rating is an independent opinion of an insurer's overall financial strength and ability to meet its ongoing insurance policy and contract obligations.
 It is based on a comprehensive quantitative and qualitative evaluation of the company's balance sheet strength, operating performance and business profile.
 In its August 26, 2016 press release, A.M.
 Best reaffirmed the A+ (Superior) financial strength rating and issuer credit ratings of aa- for Banner Life Insurance Company and William Penn Life Insurance Company of New York.
 Banner and William Penn are collectively referred to as Legal & General America (LGA).
 The outlook for all ratings is stable.
 The press release said that "the rating actions reflect LGA's strong competitive position in the U.S. term life marketplace, where it currently ranks eighth as measured by new term life annualized premiums for 2015."